temporalio/documentation/docs/application-development/foundations.md

 When developing Temporal Applications, you can use a local development server and interact with the [Temporal Client](/temporal#temporal-client) APIs and [tctl](/tctl) commands.

-There are several ways to quickly run a local Temporal development server, the following are a few of our favorites:
+You can quickly run a local Temporal development server in various ways.
+The following are a few of our favorites:

-- [Temporalite](#temporalite): Distribution of Temporal that runs as a single process with zero runtime dependencies.
+- [Temporalite](#temporalite): This distribution of Temporal runs as a single process with zero runtime dependencies.
 - [Docker](#docker-compose): Using Docker Compose makes it easy to develop your Temporal Application.
 - [Gitpod](#gitpod): One-click deployments are available for Go and TypeScript.